rodjjo/editorium/docs/README.md

 Before running the cli, it's necessary to start the server.
 It's required to define the following paths when we start the server:

 * **--models-dir** - Path where the models are stored.
-I this directory will be the olfline models, not managed by hugging face.
+In this directory will be the olfline models, not managed by hugging face.
 * **--path=** - Path of the root directory of the server.
 This is going to be the output directory and also where the files the server uses will be.
 * **--cache-dir** - It's where the cache directory will be located.
 It's detault to ~/.cache and it's necessary for hugginface being able to cache the files.